• Skip to primary navigation

 In the warmer months, I love to use fresh berries, because they are perfectly tangy and sweet, plump and juicy.

-3. I allow the mixture to vigorously simmer or gently boil for about 8-10 minutes, just until the blueberries begin soften and burst a little, releasing their juice.
+2. Then, I reduce the heat to low, and allow the mixture to gently simmer for about 10-15 minutes, just until the blueberries begin soften and burst a little, releasing their juice.
+(You just want them to be slightly soft yet keeping their shape, not completely dissolving.)

 Recipe